Howdju/howdju/premiser-ui/src/policies/faq.md

 While we have attempted both to inform about and to provide control over our collection of personal information, Howdju lacks the expertise or resources to confirm our compliance with the General Data Protection Regulation.
 We apologize for any inconvenience, but we require that you not submit any personal information to Howdju if you are subject to the GDPR.
+Please see [this Github issue](https://github.com/Howdju/howdju/issues/24) for more background.